Beauty, Business & Role Models

 Business and beauty standards are intertwined.
 Indeed, it takes deep reflection in order to have a better understanding of this connection and the role models it produces.

 Recently ‘The Wall Street Journal Magazine’ praised Kim Kardashian as a beauty and business role model.
 Maybe indirectly as a beauty icon, but that was the message they sent.
+Though it caught our attention, it wasn’t without a certain bitterness.

-Of course, it’s good to read different perspectives.
+Sure, it’s good to read different perspectives.
 But is it for real?
 Not a joke?

 Modern role models or business?

 We don’t want to talk about why or how she became famous.
 That universe is not part of our vision, and we prefer to direct our energy towards something more interesting.
+However, what we find disturbing is that she, and the whole family, have lost any trace of human identity because of plastic surgery abuse.

 We wonder, is that a role model we should admire?
 Should we want to be like them?